vasudevanv/uberuno/index.md

 color.

 ### Old School
+Under the old school rules, the magnitude of action for the 1's is one.

-Red One – The Red Hot Chili Pepper Card
+####Red One – The Red Hot Chili Pepper Card
 * When played, the player of the card removes one card from his hand and places it face down on he table and gives it to one other player.
 * If the player of the card shows the card to any other player while giving it away,